Learning Abroad Center

 Internships involve participation in and observation of the daily activities of a local agency.
 You will put into practice the theories you learned in the classroom.

-Below are examples of the types of internships students have done in the past:
+Below are examples of the types of internships that you could do:

 Entrepreneurship